rubyghabboun/Employee_Attrition/README.md

-# Employee_Attrition Prediction at IBM
+# Employee_Attrition Timeframe Prediction at IBM
 ## Overview
 This project aims to predict the attrition and departure time frame of employees within an organization using machine learning.
 By analyzing various factors such as age, job role, job satisfaction, and several others, we've developed a model capable of forecasting how long employees are likely to stay.
 This initiative addresses the challenge of managing workforce stability and planning for future resource needs effectively.